 - Q How does Dimenhydrinate interact with other medications or foods?

-- Q What is the maximum daily dosage for dimenhydrinate?
+- Q What are the risks of taking dimenhydrinate?

 - Q Who should not take dimenhydrinate?